-- a) municipal sewage services or private communal sewage services combined with individual on-site water services; or - b) municipal water services or private communal water services combined with individual on-site sewage services.
+- a. municipal sewage services or private communal sewage services and individual on-site water services; or - b. municipal water services or private communal water services and individual on-site sewage services.

 Petroleum resource operations: means oil, gas and salt wells and associated facilities and other drilling operations, oil field fluid disposal wells and associated facilities, and wells and facilities for the underground storage of natural gas and other hydrocarbons.